Mark1-15/project-1/README.md

 I also used previous examples of adding a media query into the css file of the project.
 Here ia a link to the previous project I worked on coding alongside members from code institute:

 {My Boardwalk Games Project}(https://github.com/Mark1-15/boardwalk-games/blob/main/assets/css/style.css)

+## 5.Deployment

+This project was deployed early in development as per good sofware development practice to help spot bugs as they appeared on a real website and not just a developer environment.
+Since deployment, there were no bugs that appeared on the live deployment that weren't in the developer environment.
+Overall the deployment of this website was a smooth experience, with no issues flagging up as a result.

+## 6. Credits